pryley/site-reviews/tests/pest/README.md

 and every test restores what it breaks.
-Its clover lands in `tests/coverage/multisite.xml`, and `make coverage:merge` folds it into the main run's `clover.xml` as `tests/coverage/merged.xml` ("covered anywhere is covered").
+Its clover lands in `tests/coverage/multisite.xml`, and `make coverage:merge` folds it into the main run's `clover.xml` as `tests/coverage/merged.xml` ("covered anywhere is covered") and prints the merged per-file table — the view Pest cannot show itself, since its console report only knows the run it made. `make coverage:all` runs both suites and then the merge; both clovers must come from the same code, or the merge invents phantom uncovered lines where the numbering skewed.
 The coverage GATE stays on the main suite alone.

 ## Conventions